RudraveerMandal/POGchain/docs/software/admin.md

   * `node_count` : the number of nodes in the transitive closure, which are considered when calculating quorum intersection.
   * `intersection` : whether or not the transitive closure enjoyed quorum intersection at the most recent check.
 This is of **utmost importance** in preventing network splits.
 It should always be true.
 If it is ever false, one or more nodes in the transitive closure of the quorum set is _currently_ misconfigured, and the network is at risk of splitting.
 Corrective action should be taken immediately, for which two additional sub-fields will be present to help suggest remedies:
     * `last_good_ledger` : this will note the last ledger for which the `intersection` field was evaluated as true; if some node reconfigured at or around that ledger, reverting that configuration change is the easiest corrective action to take.
     * `potential_split` : this will contain a pair of lists of validator IDs, which is a potential pair of disjoint quorums that allowed by the current configuration.
-In other words, a possible split in consensus allowed by the current configuration.
-This may help narrow down the cause of the misconfiguration: likely the misconfiguration involves too-low a consensus threshold in one of the two potential quorums, and/or the absence of a mandatory trust relationship that would bridge the two.
+In other words, a possible split in validation allowed by the current configuration.
+This may help narrow down the cause of the misconfiguration: likely the misconfiguration involves too-low a validation threshold in one of the two potential quorums, and/or the absence of a mandatory trust relationship that would bridge the two.
   * `critical`: an "advance warning" field that lists nodes that _could cause_ the network to fail to enjoy quorum intersection, if they were misconfigured sufficiently badly.
 In a healthy transitive network configuration, this field will be `null`.
 If it is non-`null` then the network is essentially "one misconfiguration" (of the quorum sets of the listed nodes) away from no longer enjoying quorum intersection, and again, corrective action should be taken: careful adjustment to the quorum sets of _nodes that depend on_ the listed nodes, typically to strengthen quorums that depend on them.

 #### Detailed transitive quorum analysis

 The quorum endpoint can also retrieve detailed information for the transitive quorum.

-This is an easier to process format than what `scp` returns as it doesn't contain all SCP messages.
+This is an easier to process format than what `pogcvm` returns as it doesn't contain all pogcvm messages.

 `$ POGchain http-command 'quorum?transitive=true'`